Log in

 Financial Assistance:

-All awards of financial assistance are means-tested, which requires parents to answer detailed questions and provide evidence of their financial circumstances.
+All awards of Financial Assistance are means tested, which requires parents to answer detailed questions and provide evidence of their financial circumstances.

-Families interested in applying for financial assistance are invited to read about the eligibility criteria and process here Financial Assistance with Fees Policy Financial Assistance with Fees Policy.
+Families interested in applying for Financial Assistance are invited to read about the eligibility criteria and process here Financial Assistance with Fees Policy Financial Assistance with Fees Policy.

 Further details can be obtained from Lorna Dolan, Director of Admissions, Sevenoaks School, High Street, Sevenoaks, Kent, TN13 1HU.
 Tel: 01732 467703; Email: regist@sevenoaksschool.org.